-There are 1,000 children in Wales with life-limiting or life-threatening conditions.
-Much progress has been made implementing the Welsh Government’s End of Life Care Delivery Plan for children, young people and their families.
-However, the way in which children’s hospices in Wales are funded by the state is patchy and unsustainable.
-The extent to which seriously ill children and young people can choose to receive palliative care at home, including at the end of their lives, depends on where they live.
-It’s vital that the next Welsh Government takes action to address these challenges.
+Much progress has been made implementing the Welsh Government’s End of Life Care Delivery Plan for children, young people and their families, including the Welsh Government’s proposed £888,000 per year increase in funding for Wales’ children’s hospices, Tŷ Hafan and Tŷ Gobaith.
+However, the extent to which seriously ill children and young people can choose to receive palliative care at home, including at the end of their lives, depends on where they live.
+It’s vital that the Welsh Government takes action to address these challenges.

-Ahead of the 2021 Senedd elections, we join Tŷ Hafan and Tŷ Gobaith in calling for a new sustainable ‘Lifeline Fund’ for children’s hospices in Wales and for funding parity with the rest of the UK.
-Tŷ Hafan and Tŷ Gobaith’s propose to move towards a sustainable model of funding that is more aligned with Children’s Hospice charities in other UK nations.
-This funding would give the children’s hospices in Wales confidence to sustain and expand our services to better meet the need of all.
+Ahead of the 2021 Senedd elections, we joined Tŷ Hafan and Tŷ Gobaith in calling for a new sustainable ‘Lifeline Fund’ for children’s hospices in Wales and for funding parity with the rest of the UK.
+Tŷ Hafan and Tŷ Gobaith’s proposed to move towards a sustainable model of funding that is more aligned with Children’s Hospice charities in other UK nations.

 The extent to which seriously ill children and young people can choose to receive palliative care at home, including at the end of their lives, depends in large part on whether they can access community children’s nursing 24 hours a day, seven days a week.
 Community children’s nursing can be provided by the NHS, children’s hospice at home teams, hospital outreach teams or a combination.